 Egypt vice-president resigns on final day of referendum

-Egyptians are voting in the second leg of the referendum, which is widely expected to approve the draft.
+Polls have now closed in the second leg of the referendum, which is widely expected to approve the draft.

 However, opponents say this will not end the country's unrest.